-Ms Zita Peach Name:
+Ms Zita Peach

-Title: Non-executive Chairperson, appointed February 2020

-Non-executive Director, appointed August 2017

-Member of the Nomination and Remuneration Committee
+Non-Executive Chairperson, appointed February 2020 Non-Executive Director, appointed August 2017 Member of the Nomination and Remuneration Committee BSc, FAICD, FAMI

-BSc.
-FAICD, FAMI

-Qualifications: Experience and expertise:

 Zita has more than 25 years of commercial experience in the pharmaceutical, biotechnology, medical devices and health services industries.
 She has extensive sales and marketing experience across a broad range of sectors in healthcare, locally and internationally, as well as leading international expansions and conducting major business transactions.
 At leading global healthcare company Fresenius Kabi, Zita was Executive Vice President for South Asia Pacific, Managing Director for Australia and New Zealand and Chair of the Boards for Malaysia, Australia and New Zealand.
-Zita was Vice President of Business Development at CSL Limited and has an extensive track record in mergers and acquisitions deals, licencing and commercialising products and technologies on a global scale.
-Zita is a Non-executive Director of Monash IVF Group Limited, Starpharma Holdings Limited and Visioneering Technologies, Inc. Zita is also a member of the Hudson Institute of Medical Research Board.
-Zita is a Fellow of the Australian Institute of Company

-Directors and a Fellow of the Australian Marketing Institute.
+Zita was Vice President of Business Development at CSL Limited and has an extensive track record in mergers and acquisitions deals, licensing and commercialising products and technologies on a global scale.
+Zita is a Non-Executive Director of Monash IVF Group Limited, Starpharma Holdings Limited and Visioneering Technologies, Inc. Zita is also a member of the Hudson Institute of Medical Research Board.
+Zita is a Fellow of the Australian Institute of Company Directors and a Fellow of the Australian Marketing Institute.